TUYA Investors Have Opportunity to Lead Tuya Inc. Securities Fraud Lawsuit

 LOS ANGELES, Sept.
-16, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tuya Inc. ("Tuya" or the "Company") ( NYSE: TUYA).
+21, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tuya Inc. ("Tuya" or the "Company") ( NYSE: TUYA).

 Class Period: March 2021 IPO